T’was the month before Christmas,

 2. The Baked Goods (You Eat During Fika)

 A proper fika experience isn’t complete without baked goods.
 And Sweden has quite the assortment of tasty treats to cater to all sorts of cravings.
 (Did you know that Sweden has a national cinnamon bun day – kanelbullens dag?)
-From braided bread, Lucia buns, princess cake, berry pies, chocolate mud cake, and cinnamon buns (of course), the list of Swedish pastries goes on.
+From braided bread to Lucia buns, princess cake, berry pies, chocolate mud cake, and cinnamon buns (of course), the list of Swedish pastries goes on.

 Ginormous cinnamon rolls at Gothenburg’s Café Husaren.